priyankarauthan/Java-Interview-Questions/README.md

 You can suggest GC using System.gc(), but it is not guaranteed to run immediately.
 GC primarily occurs during idle CPU time to minimize performance impact.

+## How to Make a Class Immutable in Java?
+An immutable class is a class whose objects cannot be modified after creation.
+All fields of an immutable object remain constant throughout its lifecycle.

+Steps to Create an Immutable Class in Java
+To make a class immutable, follow these best practices:

+1. Declare the class as final
+This prevents subclassing, which could allow modification of fields.

+final class ImmutableClass {
+2. Make all fields private and final
+Fields should be private to prevent direct access and final to ensure they are assigned only once.

+private final int id;
+private final String name;
+3. Initialize fields via a constructor
+Provide a constructor to initialize all fields.

+public ImmutableClass(int id, String name) {
+    this.id = id;
+    this.name = name;
+}
+4. Do not provide setter methods
+Setters allow modification, so they should not be present.

+5. Return deep copies of mutable fields in getters
+If a field is a mutable object (like a List or Date), return a defensive copy to prevent modification.

+public Date getDate() {
+    return new Date(date.getTime());  // Defensive copy
+}